primer/view_components/docs/content/components/underlinenav.md

 Use `UnderlineNav` to style navigation links with a minimal underlined selected state, typically placed at the top of the page.
-For panel navigation, see [UnderlinePanel](/components/underlinepanel).
+For panel navigation, use [UnderlinePanel](/components/underlinepanel).

 ## Accessibility